OpenStackweb/openstack-org/publishing.md

 	$ git checkout --ours "filename-in-question"

-###**Publishing your work through the Silverstripe CMS**
+### **Publishing your work through the Silverstripe CMS**

 You will need to create .php file that will define Page class and controller and save to:

 **openstack-org/openstack/code/YourPage.php**

-where your page is the name you have chosen to for your project.
+where YourPage is the name you have chosen for your project.

 You will need to add code that defines the following: